diggahdee/diggahdee.github.io/_drafts/blog-deep-dives/1-corinthians-13-4-love-is.md

 		1. pertaining to the wind or breath; windy, exposed to the wind, blowing
 	- **gifts or [charisma](https://www.biblestudytools.com/lexicons/greek/nas/charisma.html) Strong Concordance (greek)** - Note: the word gift isn't actually present in the greek translation.
 It was chosen to be added by whoever translated from greek to english.
 The absence of the word gift in that verse can have an impact on the meaning.
 The sentence goes from, "Now concerning spirtual gifts", to "Now concerning (the) spiritual".
 For the sake of arguement what is the greek word for gift found in the verses that follow 1 Corinthian 12:4.
 			1. a favour with which one receives without any merit of his own
-			1. the gift of divine gracethe
+			1. the gift of divine grace
-			1. gift of faith, knowledge, holiness, virtue
+			1. the gift of faith, knowledge, holiness, virtue
 			1. the economy of divine grace, by which the pardon of sin and eternal salvation is appointed to sinners in consideration of the merits of Christ laid hold of by faith
 			1. grace or gifts denoting extraordinary powers, distinguishing certain Christians and enabling them to serve the church of Christ, the reception of which is due to the power of divine grace operating on their souls by the Holy Spirit

-	- YOU ARE HERE - add the definition.
- YOU ARE HERE. are they the things that we as humans are naturally capable of, like reason, and thought but may or may not be driven to the purposes of God's kingdom...
-Does God only give them as part of the Holy Spirit?

 <span class="aside">